mozilla/cargo-vet/book/src/audit-entries.md

 ## `criteria`

 Specifies the relevant criteria for this audit.
-For `version` and `delta` entries, this defaults to the projects default criteria.
-For `violation` entries, this defaults to all defined criteria.
+This field is required.

 ## `targets`